valboz/RTModel/docs/ModelingRun.md

-SelectedModels/          # Directory containing the best models as proposed in the final assessment (see above) LCToFit.txt              # Text file containing the formatted and pre-processed data points FilterToData.txt         # Table of datasets names spline.dat               # List of points in the spline approximation used for initial conditions nature.txt               # Text file containing the final assessment on the event and the list of best models
+SelectedModels/          # Directory containing the best models as proposed in the final assessment (see above) LCToFit.txt              # Text file containing the formatted and pre-processed data points FilterToData.txt         # Table of datasets names spline.txt               # List of points in the spline approximation used for initial conditions nature.txt               # Text file containing the final assessment on the event and the list of best models
 ```